dw943893/baseball_predictor/README.md

 ## Definition of Success

-I define success was identifying lesser known/"under the radar" players to possibly add to the team, and prototype app that predicts whether the home team will win with an accuracy rate of at least 60%.
+I define success was identifying lesser known/"under the radar" players to possibly add to the team, and creating a prototype app that predicts whether the home team will win with an accuracy rate of at least 60%.

 ## Items in this Repo
 1) Jupiter notebook files: